ELIXIR-Belgium/elixir-toolkit-theme/pages/example_pages/overview_tiles.md

 * `affiliations`: Turn on filtering by affiliation (`true` or `false`)
 * `search`: enable search in the tiles (`true` or `false`)
-* `except`: `, ` separated list of page file names which should be excluded, including the file extension
+* `except`: `, ` separated list of page file names which should be excluded, including the file extension.
+* `col`: give an integer to specify the number of columns/section cards per row.
+Default: 2.

 ## Section tiles simple